Pakistani missile research and development programme: Short–medium range development

 Comparison by MDA of India and Pakistan's short-range systems.

 The Zia administration acquired Soviet Scud technology from the former Afghan National Army, but it provided little benefit to the country's scientists in understanding short-range missile systems.
 In 1993, the Benazir Bhutto government began secretly procuring the DF-11 from China.
 While the Chinese short-range missile was not nuclear weapons delivery capable, attempts to reverse engineer its delivery mechanism failed.

-In 1995, Pakistan initiated a program to develop short-range missiles based on a solid fuel platform, with China providing technological assistance and education in aerospace and controls engineering.
-To address the deployment limitations of the M-11, the Abdali program was designed and implemented by the SUPARCO in 1995, while the Ghaznavi program was delegated to the National Defence Complex, deriving from M-11 designs.
+In 1995, Pakistan initiated a programme to develop short-range missiles based on a solid fuel platform, with China providing technological assistance and education in aerospace and controls engineering.
+To address the deployment limitations of the M-11, the Abdali programme was designed and implemented by the SUPARCO in 1995, while the Ghaznavi programme was delegated to the National Defence Complex, deriving from M-11 designs.
 The Ghaznavi's rocket engine, tested in 1997, was a significant breakthrough.

-During this time, the Shaheen program was pursued and developed by the National Defence Complex (NDC).
-Despite facing technological setbacks the Shaheen program continued to evolve, producing its first prototype in 1999.
-The program proved sustainable, producing improved variants.
+During this time, the Shaheen programme was pursued and developed by the National Defence Complex (NDC).
+Despite facing technological setbacks the Shaheen programme continued to evolve, producing its first prototype in 1999.
+The programme proved sustainable, producing improved variants.
 The Ababeel was developed with MIRV capability to counter India's missile defence.

-The Hatf program diversified into liquid-fuel technology, with KRL as its lead.
-The technology for this program came directly from North Korea, with support from the Benazir Bhutto administration.
+The Hatf programme diversified into liquid-fuel technology, with KRL as its lead.
+The technology for this programme came directly from North Korea, with support from the Benazir Bhutto administration.
 Pakistani military admissions confirm that the Finance ministry under Benazir Bhutto paid significant amounts of cash to North Korea to facilitate the transfer of North Korean scientists to Pakistani universities for teaching aerospace engineering.
-Originally based entirely on the Rodong-1, the Ghauri program, designed under the guidance of North Korean engineers, took its first flight in 1998 but failed due to engine failure and a flawed design.
+Originally based entirely on the Rodong-1, the Ghauri programme, designed under the guidance of North Korean engineers, took its first flight in 1998 but failed due to engine failure and a flawed design.

-After the first flight failure in 1998, North Korean engineers were removed from the program, forcing KRL to work on reverse engineering and redesign the entire weapon system.
+After the first flight failure in 1998, North Korean engineers were removed from the programme, forcing KRL to work on reverse engineering and redesign the entire weapon system.
 With assistance from the DESTO and NDC, the first missile, Ghauri-I, was made for deployment in 2004.